popcornell/UNIVPM-INRIA-DCASE2020/README.md

 We achieved as a team the 10th place in the SED category.

-However, regarding class-wise detection performance we placed first for the cat class, thus this repo can be especially useful for cat lovers :smiley_cat:.
+However, regarding class-wise detection performance we placed first for the cat class, thus this repo can be at least useful for cat lovers :smiley_cat:.

 We employed the challenge official baseline architecture based on CNN-RNN and Mean Teacher training.
 This allowed us to focus on the **training procedure**,